 Finally, all yeast *can* be grown on gluten containing starters/media.
 It’s important to know where your yeast is coming from, if you can tolerate it at all.

-If they make cookies with wheat round the clock, the flour is going into the air, and settling all over their surfaces and equipment.
+If a facility makes cookies with wheat round the clock, the flour is going into the air, and settling all over their surfaces and equipment.
 This, along with many other reasons, is why a dedicated gluten free facility is best.

-If dedicated isn’t an option, be sure to ask them what their protocols are.
+If dedicated isn’t an option, be sure to ask companies what their protocols are.
 At some locations, those “round the clock cookies” are made in a separate room.
 Or, they may make cookies from 6am to 9am, then do complete wipe down of all surfaces.
+Better yet, make your own!
+RAISE has so many dessert recipes to get you started.
+This Gluten Free, Allergy Friendly Cookie Tart is one of my favourites.

 Other Hidden/Overlooked Sources of Gluten (yup, there’s more)